 Public cloud strategy, a topic on many discussions and many point of views.
+Every organization needs one.

 Why?
 To understand you’ll need my explanation of what a public cloud strategy actually is: a decision-making framework and a guideline on how to use the public cloud to expand your current enterprise architecture (EA) in the optimal way to support your business and create real business scalability in the process.